OpenCTI-Platform/docs/docs/administration/decay-exclusion-rules.md

 ## Events when decay exclusion rule are triggered

 ### Creation
-Both decay and decay exclusion rules evaluates IOCw when they are created.
-In other words, creating an IOC will trigger either a decay rule or an exclusion decay rule (assuming your manager is enabled).
+Both decay and decay exclusion rules evaluate IOCs when they are created.
+In other words, creating an IOC will trigger either a decay rule or a decay exclusion rule (assuming your manager is enabled).

 #### Decay rules & Decay exclusion rules at creation: priority

-Currently exclusion decay rules are taking over Decay rules: this means that if an IOC **created** matches both a Decay rule and a Decay exclusion rule, **the IOC will be under the decay exclusion rule (and will not revoke automatically)**
+Currently decay exclusion rules are taking over Decay rules: this means that if an IOC **created** matches both a Decay rule and a Decay exclusion rule, **the IOC will be under the decay exclusion rule (and will not revoke automatically)**

 #### IOC created as revoked=TRUE will also be impacted by Exclusion decay rules
 Sometimes, a source creates an IOC as revoked.
 However, the same IOC can be created or even upserted by another source and marked as revoked = FALSE.

-To avoid any issue, an IOC created as revoked will always be impacted by Decay exclusion rule.
+Regardless of the value of the revoked field, the IOC will always be evaluated against decay exclusion rules.

 ### Upsert
 Upserting an IOC would also trigger both decay rules & decay exclusion rules.
-As a result, this is where defining the **correct filters** is crucial to avoid any unwanted beahvior.
+As a result, this is where defining the **correct filters** is crucial to avoid any unwanted behavior.

 #### Decay rules & Decay exclusion rules at upsert: priority
-Currently exclusion decay rules are taking over Decay rules: this means that if an IOC **upserted** matches both a Decay rule and a Decay exclusion rule, **the IOC will be under the decay exclusion rule (and will not revoke automatically)**
+Currently decay exclusion rules are taking over Decay rules: this means that if an IOC **upserted** matches both a Decay rule and a Decay exclusion rule, **the IOC will be under the decay exclusion rule (and will not revoke automatically)**

 #### Example of expected behavior that can occur
 - Decay Exclusion Rule filters on creator = [c] Sekoia